chloebeetschen/chloebeetschen/README.md

 🎸 Outside of code, my hobbies range from football, being an avid player, captain and supporter, to skiing and snowboarding.
 I also enjoy travelling, having visted many of the capitals and great cities of Europe in the last year.

-📚 I also love reading books on personal development & financial literacy.
-My favorite ones are The Compound Effect by Darren Hardy in the genre of personal development and Rich Dad Poor Dad by Robert Kiyosaki in the genre of financial literacy.

 # 🏅 Achievements
 GCP Digital Cloud Leader - Certification - AUG 2023